Updated Thursday, August 16, 3:46 p.m.

 Mendocino Complex Fire (Two Fires In Mendocino And Lake Counties)

-What You Need To Know: A Utah firefighter died while fighting the Mendocino Complex Fire on Monday, the first death attributed to the blazes, according to Cal Fire.
+What You Need To Know: Utah firefighter Matthew Burchett died while fighting the Mendocino Complex Fire on Monday, the first death attributed to the blazes, according to Cal Fire.
 Fire crews have fully contained the River Fire, one of the twin blazes making up the complex.
 The other fire in the complex, the Ranch Fire, continues to burn as containment grows.
 The fire likely won’t be fully contained until September, according to Cal Fire.
 The blaze has charred an area the size of Los Angeles, and is the biggest wildfire in California history.

 Latest Updates For Acres Burned And Containment: